Kovu349/QuietHaven-Mobile/README.md

 ## 🔊 Study Environment Is More Than Amenities

-Feedback also pushed the product beyond simply answering:
+Feedback pushed the product beyond simply answering:

-> "Does this place have Wi-Fi?"
+> **"Does this place have Wi-Fi?"**

 Contributors suggested information such as: